IllyaMoskvin/nixie-counter/README.md

 At the time, I wanted a board without a USB output, since I thought that I wouldn't need it.
 In retrospect, it probably wouldn't have made any difference if I had a board with a USB socket instead of FTDI pins.
 In any case, I had no trouble using an [Adafruit FTDI Friend](https://www.adafruit.com/product/284) to program the device.

 For a Wi-Fi-enabled Arduino-compatible solution, boards built on the ESP8266 or ESP32 chips seem to be the best options, with regard to price and community support.
 I haven't felt the need to experiment with an ESP32 yet.
 The ESP8266 was enough for this project.

+#### HV PSU: YanZeyuan’s NCH6100HV

+Nixie tubes are high-voltage, low-current devices.
+For the IN-12B, each lit digit only draws about 2.5-3.0 mA, but it takes about 170V strike voltage to light up that digit, and about 140V to sustain it.
+So we need a specialized high voltage power supply to convert the wall-wart voltage up to what our nixies require.

+For this project, I used [YanZeyuan’s NCH6100HV](https://www.nixieclock.org/?p=493).
+I learned about it via [Kevin Lee's "Nixie Tube Clock"](https://0x7d.com/2017/nixie-tube-clock/#HV_Power_Supply) project log.
+His write-up contains some great information about building a power supply from scratch.
+As a newbie, most of it is way over my head.

+The NCH6100HV was perfect for this project.
+It had a small footprint and two M2 mounting holes for standoffs, so it was easy to attach to the acrylic.
+It came with solderless terminal blocks, which eased assembly.
+Its output voltage could be adjusted to mitigate overheating.
+The recommended input power supply for it was DC12V 2A.
+After doing the math to account for the other components, this was actually enough to power the entire counter.